EIT Urban Mobility

 Urban mobility is always under pressure.
 Future challenges ahead include growing urban populations, how to build and maintain infrastructure, the economic and environmental costs of congestion, demands for greater accessibility and safety, and the question of how to improve air quality.
 Based on a thorough analysis, EIT Urban Mobility will address eight societal and urban mobility challenges.

-We will meet these challenges through the activities of the City Club, Academy, Innovation, Impact Ventures and Factory.
+We will meet these challenges through the activities of the City Club, Academy, Innovation, Impact Ventures and Market Development.

 Challenge 1 (C1)